Fortnite Building Guide - Learn your Build Fight Structures

 Setting up traps for your enemy is important, and it will be a very complicated thing, especially in the beginning.
 And we're not talking about any spike traps.
 We are talking about walls, floors, ramps, and roofs that you can use to lock your enemy down in one spot.
 When you are just starting, everything will be messy, and if you manage to trap someone in, it will happen out of pure randomness.

 Trapping someone in a box like a pro is… hard.
 And to do it consistently, you'll have to learn how to set up traps properly, baiting your enemy to build specific structures so you can prepare your own building, with a trap at the end of it.
 Add a professional player on the other side and you can easily trap yourself.
 Not only that, you can trap enemies by being reactive, setting up roofs with quick flicks if your enemy likes to ramp in a straight line.
 If they don't fall for it, you can always try a Roof Wrap-around mentioned above to make it across to their side and trap them.
-There are many other tricks, and you should practice them in a special mode map, designed purely for build fights, where you will learn exactly how to build through experience, without worrying for material (as your inventory will always be full, which includes weapons and each meterial-piece).
+There are many other tricks, and you should practice them in a special mode map, designed purely for build fights, where you will learn exactly how to build through experience, without worrying about the material (as your inventory will always be full, which includes weapons and each meterial-piece).
 Though rremember, that this can cause you to tunnel-vision towards build fights in standard mode, so a quick note - know that you won't always have to build fight or trap to win.
 If you tunnelvision - you will still be a low-tier player.

 Let me give you an example.
 Back in January last year I've been practicing build fighting and trapping.
-And then I really struggled to apply in the game, as other guys were not so keen on playing my game, and instead they just kept their distance, trying to defeat me through shooting skill.
+And then I really struggled to apply in the game, as other guys were not so keen on playing my game, and instead, they just kept their distance, trying to defeat me through shooting skill.
 So keep that in mind, you can construct a lot of good traps that you can learn in our guides, and your enemy can just run away if you don't notice that they don't really want to play on your chessboard.
 Especially when they are playing in a group that can aid them.

 And if you've got a lot of problems with that, you can always check our website, even on your mobile.
-With a click or two you can find some deals, and if you find a good gamer, you will find a master-tier coach who will teach you in the ways of gaming.
+With a click or two, you can find some deals, and if you find a good gamer, you will find a master-tier coach who will teach you in the ways of gaming.
 Pristine edition gaming.
 It's a free market, so we can't recommend anything to keep everything fair.
 So throw some money at them, or not.
-You might want to also consider, that not all coaches will be able to coach you properly, if they play on pc, and you are an xbox or ps4 fortnite player.
+You might want to also consider, that not all coaches will be able to coach you properly if they play on pc, and you are an Xbox or ps4 Fortnite player.

-That's all for our latest fortnite build guide pc master-gamer.
+That's all for our latest Fortnite build guide pc master-gamer.
 Everything else that you won't find in this guide, give or take - you will learn by pure experience.
 With Chapter 2, new techniques are developed, and you will learn new things.
 But as you already know - it won't mean much if you can't shoot accurately as well.
 That's the only thing that we won't be able to teach you.
 Use techniques learned here, bring them into the Fortnite playground and combine it with your constantly improving aim.
 Links on our site will lead you to more guides and great offers on our auction house.
 And lastly of course - practice.
 Practice a lot, and you will reach greatness.
 Maybe.
-But it's always worth to try!
-Please remember to share our guide if it was useful to you, unless you want to make a list of your friends that you want to completely wreck using our free guide, then it's fair.
+But it's always worth trying!
+Please remember to share our guide if it was useful to you unless you want to make a list of your friends that you want to completely wreck using our free guide, then it's fair.